 1. FISDOM - Bank has tied up with M/s.
 Finwizard Technology Pvt Ltd (widely known asFISDOM) to offer mobile based wealth management services to our customers.

-Fisdom enables end-to-end digital transactions for mutual funds for the firsttime in India.
+Fisdom enables end-to-end digital transactions for mutual funds and this isfirst time in India.

 19. INTERNAL CONTROLS:

 The Bank has an independent Audit and Inspection Department which subjects all thebranches of the Bank besides the Treasury Currency Chests Service Branches RegionalOffices and every department of the Corporate Office to regular inspection.
 The Bank alsocarries out regular IS audits covering application systems and processes in businessunits.